ioccc-src/winner/2013/birken/README.md

 construct a flat platform above it for the generation of the next row:

 <img src="platform2.gif"
- alt="image of a tattoo of the 1984 anonymous C code" alt="animated gif showing a bottom Tetris row with a red square and constucted patterns above it" width=528 height=156>
+ alt="animated gif showing a bottom Tetris row with a red square and constucted patterns above it" width=528 height=156>